Skip to main content Skip to secondary navigation

 Avshalom Schwartz

-Avshalom Schwartz is a Postdoctoral Scholar at the Stanford Civics Initiative at Stanford University studying political theory.
+Avshalom Schwartz is an Assistant Professor of political science at Southern Methodist University studying political theory.
 His research focuses on the role of imagination in politics, the conceptual history of the imagination, and questions of legitimacy and political stability in classical and early modern political thought.

 He is also interested in the role of imagination in the history of philosophy, especially in classical, medieval, Renaissance, and early modern scientific and political thought.
 His work in this area has focused on Hobbes’s theory of the imagination, its historical and intellectual context, and its relationship to his political thought.